 The bastard had to end the conversation and freshen up quickly, because he did not dare arrive a minute late at the hotel for his dinner.
 Moira confirmed that.
 The big lady turned out to be the owner.
 Moira was surprised that she, her name was Mrs Tower, had taken the trouble to phone for accommodation.

 The restaurant was huge.
 Almost nobody was there.
 In total ten guests.
 Big windows.
 Very surreal almost.
 The Restaurant at the End of the Universe.
 The bastard had two entrees: pea soup and salmon salad.
 Main course a steak, and for desert an apple pie with custard.
 And, the necessary alcohol, of course.
 Beer and Laphroaig whisky.

 After some more gossip about the locals, the bastard smoked a cigarette outside and went to bed.
-Tired and satisfied.
+Tired from a full day but satisfied.
 A wonderfully soft bed with duvet.
 For two nights even!

 The bastard made the following comparison between Scots and (Mid-) Frisians:

 Scots and Frisians have in common:

 - both suffer from predominant western winds and lots of rain;